Kashif-E/KMMNewsAPP/README.md

 * Dependency injection is set up using "The Mighty KOIN".
 You just have to add you dependencies. connected with both ios and android.
 * Shared ViewModel with stateflow for managing states in jetpack compose and swift ui
+* Realm for local storage and caching
+* Naterial 3 for android UI theming

 Dont forget to enable the new memory model in you gradle properties